 Subdivision 1.
 Permissive appointment of guardian ad litem.
-In all proceedings for child custody or for dissolution or legal separation where custody or visitation of a minor child is in issue, the court may appoint a guardian ad litem from a panel established by the court to represent the interests of the child.
-The guardian ad litem shall advise the court with respect to custody, support and visitation.
+In all proceedings for child custody or for dissolution or legal separation where custody or parenting time with a minor child is in issue, the court may appoint a guardian ad litem from a panel established by the court to represent the interests of the child.
+The guardian ad litem shall advise the court with respect to custody, support, and parenting time.

 Subd.
 2a.
 Responsibilities of guardian ad litem.
 A guardian ad litem shall carry out the following responsibilities: